 Glycogen is made up of a single glucose molecule with branching chains resulting in long chains of glucose units.

 Glycogen is a polymer of glucose residues.
-It consists of a central chain of glucose molecules connected by alpha 1-4 glycosidic bonds, meaning that each molecule has one end (the C-1 carbon) that can form an OH group from the next molecule’s C-4 carbon.
+The chain is made of glucose molecules linked with alpha 1-4 glycosidic bonds, which means that each molecule has an end (C-1 carbon) that can attach to the next molecule’s C-4 carbon.
 This results in a branched structure wherein each branch comprises one glucose unit.

 Insulin is needed for muscle cells to take up glucose from the blood and store it as glycogen.